-Most experts believe this so-called 'triple lock' should be replaced, with the costly guarantee of the 2.5% floor removed.
-While the government disagrees, for 2022/23 only, it did suspend the 'triple lock', thereby abandoning a manifesto pledge.
+Some experts believe this so-called 'triple lock' could be replaced, with the costly guarantee of the 2.5% floor removed.
+While the government disagrees, for 2022/23 it suspended the 'triple lock', thereby abandoning a manifesto pledge.
 The move was blamed on the distortions to the pattern of earnings growth created by the pandemic which would have produced an 8.3% increase in April 2022.
 Instead the uplift was limited to 3.1%, CPI inflation to September 2021.
+The cutback proved controversial, as by October 2022 CPI inflation had risen to 11.1%.
+In the Autumn Statement 2022 the Chancellor announced that the 'triple lock' would apply in April 2023, meaning that state pensions increased by 10.1%, in line with the rate of CPI inflation to September 2022.